legendu-net/blog/misc/content/2014-09-07-python-modules.markdown

 to manage Python packages.
 Use Python's own package managing tools instead.
 `pip` is recommended (over `easy_install`, etc.).
+If you are using Anaconda Python, then use `conda` to install python packages.

 2. The following are ways to install a python module to a local directory.